 You can also expedite your order for an additional fee.

-But if you meet the IRS criteria, you could also have your LLC taxed as an S corporation.
+But if you meet the IRS criteria, you could also have your LLC taxed as an S corporation (please see our What is an S Corp? page).
 For some LLCs, this can decrease the amount of taxes the members would pay for Social Security and Medicare.

-Alternatively, you can have your limited liability company taxed as a C corporation.
+Alternatively, you can have your limited liability company taxed as a What is a C corporation?.
 A C corporation can take advantage of the widest range of deductions, but this is usually advisable only for much larger and more profitable LLCs.

 A qualified tax professional can advise you as to which tax status makes the most sense for your LLC.